Aigre: Population

-It is clear that the population is elderly, especially for women.

 Economy

 The Wheat mill, called the Moulin du Château dates from the 18th century and was converted in the 19th century to using the driving force of the water for the workshop for making Angelus liqueur.

 Currently, it has become the Gautier distillery which in 1990 employed 32 people at the plant and 20 in sales.

 Cognac Gautier joined the Berger group in 1975 which was itself taken over by the Marie Brizard group in 1995.

 Facilities, services, and local life

 Education

 The secondary college of Osme hosts 180-200 students from the 6th to the 3rd divided into eight classes.

 Aigre also has a primary school with four classes.

 Services

 As the capital of the Canton, Aigre has a police station and a rescue centre.